In Exercises 21–24, use these results from the “1-Panel-THC” test... | Channels for Pearson+

 Contingency Table

 A contingency table is a data representation that displays the frequency distribution of variables, allowing for easy comparison of outcomes.
-In this scenario, constructing a contingency table will help visualize the relationships between test results (positive/negative) and their accuracy (true/false), facilitating a clearer analysis of the data.
+Constructing a table based on the test results will help visualize the relationships between true positives, false positives, true negatives, and false negatives, which is crucial for calculating the required probabilities.

 Recommended video: